puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_reserved.markdown

 * `undef`, `Undef`
 * `variant`, `Variant`

 Reserved Variable Names
 -----

 The following variable names are reserved, and you **must not** assign values to them:

 * Every variable name consisting only of numbers, starting with `$0` --- These [regex capture variables][capture] are automatically set by regular expressions used in [conditional statements][conditional], and their values do not persist outside their associated code block or selector value.
-Puppet's behavior when these variables are directly assigned a value is undefined.
+An error is raised if an attempt is made to assign to these variables.
 * Puppet's [built-in variables][built_in] and [facts][facts] are reserved at [top scope][topscope], but can be safely re-used at node or local scope.
 * If [enabled][trusted_on], the `$trusted` and `$facts` variables are reserved for facts and cannot be reassigned at local scopes.